requestly/requestly-selenium/README.md

 # Requestly for Selenium

 This is the package for using [Requestly](https://requestly.io) in [Selenium](https://www.selenium.dev/).
-Using Requestly you can Modify Headers, Redirect Url, Mock API response, Delay/Throttle requests, etc.
+Using Requestly you can Modify Headers, Redirect Request Url, Mock API response, Delay/Throttle requests, etc.

 ## Installation